cseas/django-helloworld/README.md

-# django-helloworld
+# Django Hello, World!
-Introductory Django web application created during Web Development Workshop in Sir M Visvesvaraya Institute of Technology, Bangalore.
+Create your first Django web application and quickly go through the basics of the open-source python based web framework.

+Step 1:
+Run in the terminal:
+django-admin startproject firstProject